SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Design of Watermarking Scheme

-Besides, inspired by Chen et al.~\cite{CKNH20}, the defender prepares a decoder, denoted as $\mathcal{G}$, to map the features generated from the pre-trained encoder to a new latent space for the cosine similarity calculation.
-We use an MLP as $\mathcal{G}$ in this paper. $\mathcal{G}$ takes the features generated from an encoder $E$ as inputs, and outputs decoded key $sk' = \mathcal{G}(E(x))$.

-Here we define two loss functions.
-Our first goal is to let the decoded keys transformed from dataset $\mathcal{D}_1$ to be similar as the secret key $sk$, and we define \emph{correlated loss function} as:
+Here we define three loss functions, i.e., \emph{correlated loss} $\mathcal{L}_{corr}$, \emph{uncorrelated loss} $\mathcal{L}_{uncorr}$, and \emph{embedding match loss} $\mathcal{L}_{match}$ to achieve three goals.
+Our first goal is to let the decoded vectors transformed from the verification dataset $\mathcal{D}_v$ to be similar to the secret vector $sk$, and we define \emph{correlated loss function} as: